 In a conclusion, the right-to-repair service or program is one of the best options right now and it would be the right choice in the future too.
 In this scenario, iPhone users will have the best possible choices and cheaper options to get their devices repaired.

 Additionally, iPhone users can pick alternative third-party insurance services on yearly basis at a much cheaper price.
-It’ll also allow both the users and repair professionals to get into face-to-face contact or phone call as well as some bargaining deals for sure.
+It’ll also allow both the users and repair professionals to get into face-to-face contact or phone call as well as some bargaining deals sure.

-Whereas transparency in service fees, yearly contracts (AMC), cost of specific hardware parts, competition in the cost-effectiveness, better service ratings & reviews, etc will also come in handy to the customers.
+Whereas transparency in service fees, yearly contracts (AMC), cost of specific hardware parts, competition in cost-effectiveness, better service ratings & reviews, etc will also come in handy to the customers.

 According to some sources, the right-to-repair progress is on its way as the honorable President Biden has signed an executive order indicating the FTC to make some useful rules and guidelines regarding the consumer’s benefit against tech brands.